 Is Rihanna Dropping New ‘Secret Track’ Soon?: She’s Been In The Studio Working On New Music

 We could be getting the best Christmas present ever as Rihanna is in the studio and hopes to deliver a new album by the end of 2017.
-We’ve got EXCLUSIVE details on how she could be dropping a secret track soon to get us ready!
+We’ve got EXCLUSIVE details on how she could be dropping a secret track soon!

 2017 could go down as one of the biggest years ever for women in pop music!
 Katy Perry, 32, and Lorde, 20, have dropped long awaited new albums and Taylor Swift, 27, is reportedly going to finally release her follow-up to 1989 sometime this fall.
 Now Rihanna, 29, is going to add her talents to the year by dropping her follow-up to Anti.
 “Rihanna is super excited to bring new music to her fans and hopefully get back on the road possibly as early as the end of this year.
 She has been spending her days in the studio hard at work on her ninth studio album,” a source tells HollywoodLife.com EXCLUSIVELY.